Beating the Harmonic lower bound for online bin packing: Introduction

-A {\SuperH} algorithm tries to minimize the number of unmixed bins, and to place red and blue items in mixed bins whenever possible.
-Seiden~\cite{Seiden02} showed that the {\SuperH} algorithm {\Hpp}, which uses 70 intervals for its classification and has about 40 manually set parameters, achieves a competitive ratio of at most 1.58889.
+The algorithm {\Hpp} always packs only one red item in a bin, and Seiden exploits this fact in his analysis.
+However, a very minor technical change is sufficient to make his analysis more general.
+Since Seiden does mention the possibility of packing more than one red item in a bin, only deciding against it because he could not find good settings for the parameters, we do not see this as a new idea of our algorithm.
+By allowing more than one red item in a bin in the {\SuperH} framework, a competitive ratio of 1.5884 can be achieved.

-Ramanan et al.~\cite{RaBrLL89} gave a lower bound of $19/12\approx1.58333$ for this type of algorithm.
-It is based on \emph{critical bins} (formally defined later) like the one shown in Fig. \ref{fig:ramanan}, which contain a \emph{medium} item (size in $(1/3,1/2]$) and a \emph{large} item (size in $(1/2,1]$).
-Both of these items arrive $N$ times for some large number $N$, and although they fit pairwise into bins, the algorithm does not combine them like this.
-No matter how fine the item classification of an algorithm, pairs of items such as these, that the algorithm does not pack together into one bin, can always be found.
+Ramanan et al.~\cite{RaBrLL89} gave a lower bound of $19/12\approx1.58333$ for all {\SuperH} algorithms.
+It is based on \emph{critical bins} (formally defined later) like the one shown in Fig. \ref{fig:ramanan}, which contain a \emph{medium} item (size in $(1/3,1/2]$) and a \emph{large} item (size in $(1/2,2/3]$).
+Both of these items arrive many times, and although they fit pairwise into bins, the algorithm does not combine them like this.
+In contrast, the optimal solution consists exclusively of critical bins.